Climate Change Investment Init - GuruFocus.com

 %3Cb%3E%3Cspan+class%3D%22bwuline%22%3EByfusion%3C%2Fspan%3E%3C%2Fb%3E

-A company that utilizes a zero-waste carbon-neutral platform to repurpose non-recyclable plastic waste into an award-winning construction-grade alternative building material to help clean up the planet and revitalize neighborhoods everywhere, including
+A company that utilizes a zero-waste carbon-neutral platform to repurpose non-recyclable plastic waste into an award-winning construction-grade alternative building material to help clean up the planet and revitalize neighborhoods everywhere.

 %3Cb%3E%3Cspan+class%3D%22bwuline%22%3EPerl+Street%3C%2Fspan%3E%3C%2Fb%3E